MrPIYUSHTIDKE/todoBackend/README.md

 This is the backend of my first semester project for the web development class.
 A pretty simple server system which handles data in the `To do list` database.
-It handles all CRUD operations (GET, POST, DELETE and PATCH http requests) and it has straight forward url routes:
+It handles all CRUD operations (POST, GET, PATCH and DELETE http requests) and it has straight forward url routes:

     • https://localhost:8000/user/register [POST] - creates a new user, handles data in req.body (registration)